rdf-ext/documentation/README.md

 In this example we start with an `rdf` object from the `rdf-ext` package.
 We then create a [subject, a predicate and an object](https://www.w3.org/TR/rdf11-primer/#section-triple).
 As always with RDF, subject and predicate need to be [IRIs](https://www.w3.org/TR/rdf11-primer/#section-IRI).
 The object can either be an IRI or a [literal](https://www.w3.org/TR/rdf11-primer/#section-literal), as in our example.

-We then assign the triple to a quad object.
-This represents the [graph-concept in RDF 1.1](https://www.w3.org/TR/rdf11-primer/#section-multiple-graphs) and can be omitted.
-In this case the triple is simply added to the so-called "[default graph](http://rdf.js.org/#dom-quad-graph)".
+We then create the quad.
+Here we omit declaring the context for the quad explicitly, therefore the triple is simply added to the so-called "[default graph](http://rdf.js.org/#dom-quad-graph)".

 In the last line we use `quad.toString()` to log the triple/quad to the console.
 In rdf-ext, a triple is always in [N-Triples](https://www.w3.org/TR/rdf11-primer/#section-n-triples) like syntax with one triple per line and a dot at the end of the line.
 In case of a quad, it will be [N-Quads](https://www.w3.org/TR/n-quads/) syntax.
 Assuming the example code is stored in a file named `create.js` , the output it will create is shown above.